Liu Xin (scholar): Early life

-Liu Xin was the son of Confucian scholar Liu Xiang (77 – 6 BCE).
+Liu Xin was the son of Confucian scholar Liu Xiang (77–6 BCE).
 Liu was a distant relative of Liu Bang, the founder of the Han dynasty, and was thus a member of the ruling dynastic clan (the Liu family).
-Liu Xin's paternal grandfather ranked as a marquess.
+Liu Xin's paternal grandfather ranked as a hou (侯, roughly 'marquess').
+As a young man, Liu helped his father in cataloguing the contents of the imperial library, and his friendship with the well-connected minister Wang Mang brought him power and rewards, rising under Emperor Ai of Han to the rank of Palace Attendant and Chief Commandant of Imperial Equipages (侍中奉車都尉).